AstarNetwork/astar-docs/docs/nodes/node-commands.md

         --tracing-targets <TARGETS>
             Sets a custom profiling filter.
 Syntax is the same as for logging: <target>=<level>

+        --trie-cache-size <Bytes>
+            Specify the state cache size.

+            Providing `0` will disable the cache.

+            [default: 67108864]

         --two
             Shortcut for `--name Two --validator` with session keys for `Two` added to keystore